mkdocstrings/griffe/docs/guide/users/extending.md

 - [`on_attribute_node`][griffe.Extension.on_attribute_node]
 - [`on_attribute_instance`][griffe.Extension.on_attribute_instance]

-The "on node" events are triggered when the agent (visitor or inspector) starts handling a node in the tree (AST or object tree).
+And a special event for aliases:

-The "on instance" events are triggered when the agent just created an instance of [Module][griffe.Module], [Class][griffe.Class], [Function][griffe.Function], or [Attribute][griffe.Attribute], and added it as a member of its parent.
+- [`on_alias`][griffe.Extension.on_alias]: The "on alias" event is triggered when an [Alias][griffe.Alias] was just created and added as a member of its parent object.

-The "on members" events are triggered when the agent just finished handling all the members of an object.
-Functions and attributes do not have members, so there are no "on members" event for these two kinds.
+---

 **Hooks** are methods that are called when a particular event is triggered.
 To target a specific event, the hook must be named after it.